7 Steps Involved in Effective Delegation [Explained]

 Ensure accountability by setting specific and strict deadlines for team members.
 Additionally, be transparent about the consequences of missing deadlines.
 Usually, people perceive projects with deadlines as more important.

-However, keep in mind that effective delegation involves being realistic.
+However, remember that effective delegation involves being realistic.
 Avoid setting overly ambitious deadlines, and strive to create a balance and understanding between you and your team members.

 6. Give Credit and Incentives